KILTprotocol/docs/docs/develop/03_workshop/05_claimer/index.md

 They can use their identity credentials to prove these claims, and third-party institutions verify them.

 Anyone can be a Claimer.
-All you need to do is complete a Ctype and create a claim.
+All you need to do is complete a CType and create a claim.
 Then, you can send these claims to Attesters for verification.

 Claimers are crucial in the Self-Sovereign Identity system.